 Cavalier Hall, the first such facility in drum corps, received a major facelift in 1960 with new soundproofed practice rooms, new windows, and lighting.
 1960 also solidified a special bond between the Cavies and the Garfield Cadets, as Cadet corpsmen housed with Cavalier families during their Midwest tour.

 The 1961 corps was staffed by a large group of men with a wealth of championship experience.
 Rick “Monk” Wawrzniak joined John Cabanski as assistant quartermaster under corps Vice President Jim Jones; Monk would serve the corps for almost 20 years.
-Art Peters was named drum major with the retirement of Bruce Teitgen.
 The Park Ridge VFW Post 3579 became a new sponsor, taking over from Chicago's Own Post.

 Major program changes and a large turnover of experienced personnel in 1962 foreshadowed a strenuous effort by the corps to sustain its championship position.
-By 1962, only 15 men remained from the 1959 Cavaliers roster.
-In 1962 Larry McCormick joined the corps as drum instructor, ensuring a championship drum line throughout the decade and beyond.
+For 1962, only 15 members remained from the 1959 Cavaliers roster.
+In 1962 Larry McCormick joined the corps as drum instructor, with his tutelage ensuring a championship drum line throughout the decade and beyond.

 By June 1962, the Cavaliers had not lost a contest in 23 months.
-Another undefeated season was not to be, however, and the win streak was broken in Spring Valley, Illinois, at 29 with the help of “an accordion instructor masquerading as a bugle judge.”
-The season was a smashing success, however, and the corps finished with a 22-4 record and another national title at the Minneapolis VFW show.
+Another undefeated season was not to be, however, and the win streak was broken in Spring Valley, Illinois, at 29.
+Legend tells that the defeat came with the help of “an accordion instructor masquerading as a bugle judge.”
+The season was a smashing success, however, and the corps finished with a 22-4 record and the corps' fourth national title at the Minneapolis VFW show.

-Easygoing drum major Al Brinker took over in 1962 for a four-year stint.
-The corps also gained a new sponsor, the First National Bank of Chicago American Legion.
+The corps in 1962 gained a new sponsor, the First National Bank of Chicago American Legion.

-The sixties' Cavaliers had energized local competition by their consistent dominance.
-Local corps had to stay in top form for any hope of being competitive.
+The sixties' Cavaliers had energized local competition by the Cavies consistent dominance.
+Other local corps had to stay in top form for any hope of being competitive.
 This translated into an increasingly competitive environment that catapulted the Midwest to the top of the drum corps world.
-During the sixties, at least half of the top ten corps at Nationals on average came out of the Midwest.
+During the sixties, it became usual for at least half of the top ten corps at Nationals to come out of the Midwest.
 This also meant that the Cavaliers could not ease up without being buried by the constantly improving local corps.

 1963 proved to be another outstanding year for the Cavaliers as they won 19 of 24 shows and another national title, the fifth in seven years.
 1963 also witnessed the completion of the transition from a neighborhood corps to the modern corps with an ever-widening outreach for personnel, welcoming out-of-towners from as far away as Rockford and Milwaukee.